nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 excerpt_separator: <!--more-->
 ---
 <br/><br/>

+Not only Machine Learning, but also Operations Research projects quite often start with data preparation step.
 In this part we explore our bank account data, prepare it and deal with the transaction classification.
 {% include /plotly/sunbirst.html %}
 This sunbirst chart from plotly library is a sneek preview from visualization part of this post series.
-Our task for now is to prepare data, in order to allow such type of visualizations.
+Our task for now is to prepare data, in order to allow such type of visualizations and data explorations through ploting libraries.
 <!--more-->